HengLan/VastTrack/README.md

   - The downloading link for the **`training set`** is [here](https://pan.baidu.com/s/1_cGe3XR7hgqMSUzQjKaz5A?pwd=qs2c) (you may need the extraction code: `qs2c`).
   - The downloading link for the **`test set`** is here (to be uploaded).

-To validate if the downloaded files are complete or not, please refer to the `MD5 files` ([MD5-Training](https://github.com/HengLan/VastTrack/blob/main/assets/train_md5.txt) and MD5-Test).
+If you want to validate if the downloaded files are complete or not, please refer to the `MD5 files` ([MD5-Training](https://github.com/HengLan/VastTrack/blob/main/assets/train_md5.txt) and MD5-Test).

 **Note:** The training set of VastTrack contains 82 Zip files in total, and the category corresponding to each compressed package is specified in a JSON file.
 The test set consists of 15 Zip packages.